dzekelid/policy-assignments/_listings/azure-resource-manager/policyassignmentid-put-openapi.md

 x-collection-name: Azure Resource Manager
 x-complete: 0
 info:
-  title: Azure Resource Manager API Gets a policy assignment by ID.
+  title: Azure Resource Manager API Creates a policy assignment by ID.
-  description: When providing a scope for the assigment, use '/subscriptions/{subscription-id}/'
+  description: Policy assignments are inherited by child resources.
+For example, when
-    for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}'
+    you apply a policy to a resource group that policy is assigned to all resources in the group.
+When providing a scope for the assigment, use '/subscriptions/{subscription-id}/' for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}'
     for resource groups, and '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider-namespace}/{resource-type}/{resource-name}'
     for resources.